 - Bake: Bake for 15-17 minutes.
 A toothpick inserted into the center will come out with a few moist crumbs.
 Let the cakes cool in the pans for 10 minutes, then run a butter knife around the edges, and invert onto a plate, then back onto a cooling rack (this way it will be right side up) to cool completely before frosting.

-- Make the Frosting: Cream the softened butter and cream cheese together in a large mixing bowl to combine.
+- Make the Frosting: Cream the softened butter in a large mixing bowl until creamy, about 30 seconds.
 Add half the powdered sugar, and mix until well combined.
-Repeat with remaining powdered sugar.
+Repeat with remaining powdered sugar, adding milk as needed to help it come together..
 Add the cocoa, salt, and vanilla and mix until combined.
-Mix in a splash of milk or heavy cream at the end.
+Mix in the cream cheese last.
 Place one cake layer on your cake plate, and spread with 3/4 cup of frosting.
 Place the top layer on upside down for a flat top, and frost the top and sides of the cake lightly – this is your crumb coat.
 Refrigerate for 10-20 minutes to set the crumb coat, then apply the remaining frosting.
 Chill for 10-20 minutes before applying the optional ganache drip (see recipe notes below), or immediately add the piped swirls on top, if desired.
 Make-Ahead Tip: Frosting can be made 1-2 days ahead and stored in an airtight container in the fridge.
 Let it sit out a bit at room temp before using, then run the mixer back through it to make it spreadable again.

 - Serve + Store: Slice and enjoy with a glass of cold milk or a scoop of vanilla ice cream!
 Store leftovers, in an airtight container, in the fridge for up to 5-6 days.
 (The cake does need to be refrigerated because of the frosting).